Hi-Nella, New Jersey: Education

-Samuel S. Yellin Elementary School with 487 students in grades 4–8.
+Samuel S. Yellin Elementary School with 507 students in grades 4 through 8.

-Prior to the 2012–2013 changeover, Hi-Nella students in K–8 had attended the Oaklyn Public School District.
-With Hi-Nella ending its sending/receiving relationship under a phase-out that would see all Hi-Nella students out of Oaklyn's school by 2016–2017, the Oaklyn district saw overall enrollment decline from 469 in 2011–2012 to 384 in 2014–2015, resulting in the loss of tuition revenue that had accounted for as much as 10% of Oaklyn's budget, causing significant strain on the district's budget.
+Prior to the 2012–13 changeover, Hi-Nella students in K–8 had attended the Oaklyn Public School District.
+With Hi-Nella ending its sending/receiving relationship under a phase-out that would see all Hi-Nella students out of Oaklyn's school by 2016–17, the Oaklyn district saw overall enrollment decline from 469 in 2011–12 to 384 in 2014–15, resulting in the loss of tuition revenue that had accounted for as much as 10% of Oaklyn's budget, causing significant strain on the district's budget.

 For ninth grade through twelfth grade, public school students attend Sterling High School, a regional high school district that serves students from Magnolia, Somerdale and Stratford, along with the sending districts of Hi-Nella and Laurel Springs.
 The high school is located in Somerdale.
-As of the 2018–19 school year, the high school had an enrollment of 958 students and 69.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.7:1.
+As of the 2022–23 school year, the high school had an enrollment of 894 students and 70.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.8:1.

-Prior to the establishment of this agreement with Sterling in 2012, Hi-Nella students attended Collingswood High School, which is much further away from Hi-Nella.
+Prior to the establishment of the sending agreement with Sterling in 1996, Hi-Nella students had attended Collingswood High School, which is much further away from Hi-Nella.